 The empirical formula for omeprazole magnesium is (C17H18N3O3S)2 Mg, the molecular weight is 713.12 and the structural formula is:

-What are the possible side effects of omeprazole (Prilosec, Prilosec OTC)?
+What are the possible side effects of omeprazole (FIRST Omeprazole, Prilosec, Prilosec OTC)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.